 I don’t like the concept of “optimizing content for search engines.”
 It kind of gives you the wrong idea about the process: as if you are supposed to write content for flesh-and-blood readers and then, constrainedly, optimize it for bots.

 Many writers do so.
 But instead, these days you’d better keep the requirements of SEO in mind before and while you create your piece of content.
 This doesn’t mean you should make your content machinelike - it’s about understanding how your article’s vocabulary and structure can influence your rankings.

-We’re going to talk about four aspects a writer should consider in 2018 in order to write a good piece of content that will also attract more organic traffic.
+We’re going to talk about four aspects a writer should consider in 2018 in order to produce a good piece of SEO content writing that will also attract more organic traffic.